hubleto/developer/v0/book/content/pages/docs/apps/loader.md

 # Loader

-Each must have a loader class.
-This class implements app's installation or initialization.
+Each app must have a loader class.

 Every time Hubleto needs to initialize the app, it will instantiate its `Loader.php` class and calls its `init()` method.
 Thus, each app must have a loader class.